vfmd/vfmd-spec/spec/for_implementers.md

 ### Block-elements

-The _document_ can be seen as a sequence of _block-elements_, where each _block-element_ consists of a sequence of one or more _lines_.
+The _document_ can be seen as a sequence of block-elements, where each block-element consists of a sequence of one or more _lines_.

-There are different types of _block-elements_:
+There are different types of block-elements:

 - Paragraph
 - Header (atx-style, or setext-style)